soccin/piano/README.md

 # PIANO: RNA-Seq Fusion Calling Pipeline

-> *"From forte to piano, orchestrating the symphony of RNA-Seq fusion detection."*
+> *"Forte-Piano, orchestrating the symphony of RNA-Seq fusion detection."*

-PIANO is a convience wrapper around the [Forte](https://github.com/mskcc/forte) pipeline for RNAseq fusion calling.
+Piano is a convience wrapper around the [Forte](https://github.com/mskcc/forte) pipeline for RNAseq fusion calling.
 It also collects a set of custom post-processing scripts for enhanced fusion annotation using the [OncoKb-Annotator](https://github.com/oncokb/oncokb-annotator) and custom reporting.

-## Version
+## Version: 2.2.1 (2025-06-24)

-**2.2.1**

----

 ## Table of Contents
 - [Overview](#overview)